 Here are 3 of my most loved recipes; delicious, festive and easy to make.
 I will give you a link to the blog post and the videos I made on our YogicFoods YouTube Channel where I post YogicFoods recipes of the Yogic Diet.

 Another one of those treats that seem to be a magnet to kids are cookies.
+So, there had to be cookies in my 10 Secrets to Triumph Treats and Snack Time with Kids.
 There are many organic cookies on the market nowadays.
 Also cookies made with beets, fruit juice, vegetables and what more.
 Nevertheless, they all are still fairly high in sugar, sugar syrups, palm sugar or corn syrups.
 Cookies without sugar are usually full of artificial sweeteners.
 If you find a tasty cookie without sugar or very low sugar, no egg and only natural ingredients, please let me know!
 I’ll do a Yogic Diet post about it.
 In the meantime, have a look at these delicious cookies.
 If the occasion arises that you need to have cookies, to hand out, to satisfy your children, to take to a potluck, for a birthday party… I’ve got you with these recipes below available on our YogicFoods Apps.
 Again, don’t go cookie crazy (although you may, because they are very tasty) moderation is key.

 When I was a child, we would take a treat to school to hand out on birthdays.
 I am born in November, so my mom always gave me clementines to hand out as they were in season.
 In a cute basket, yes, but I wasn’t very popular around my birthday.
 Other children handed out candy bars or chips.
 Chips came in 2 flavors; salt and paprika.
 Nowadays there are so many options for chips.
 Also here, with the usual artificial additives to make them crispy for longer and to enhance flavor or color.